psnonis/ClickBait/progress_report.md

 - To come: Finish the SVM model and add L1 regularization and, if time permits, the kernel trick for capturing non-linearities.
 Help to implement Baseline Production model (Logistic Regression) and Vector model as comparison.

 ## Pri
+- To date: Infrastructure setup for collaborative EDA on IBM Cloud.
+Categorical feature analysis and encoding.
+Exploration of Spark ML feature extractors and transformers for One-hot categorical encoding and some preliminary EDA.
+Review Field-aware Factorization Machines.
+Exploration of LogisticalRegression with Spark ML pipelines.
+-To come: Complete feature engineering and dimentionality reduction for the Categorical variables.
+Rate and select the most significant features using statistical signifiance tets such as ChiSquare.
+Save finalized features as parquet file and help implement baseline logistic regression on 10% of training data.

 ## Brian